Lowest and highest sales tax states

 Four states — Delaware, Montana, New Hampshire and Oregon — have no statewide sales tax, or local sales taxes, either.

 Alaska has no statewide sales tax, but it allows cities and towns to levy sales taxes.
-The Tax Foundation, an independent think tank, weights local sales taxes and adds them to statewide sales taxes.
-It calculates Alaska’s sales tax at 1.76 percent, still well below the national average of 7.12 percent.
-The lowest state and local sales taxes after Alaska’s are in Hawaii (4.44 percent), Wyoming (5.34 percent), Wisconsin (5.43 percent) and Maine (5.5 percent).
+The Tax Foundation, an independent think tank, weights local sales taxes by population and adds them to statewide sales taxes.
+It calculates Alaska’s sales tax at 1.76 percent, still well below the national average of 6.57 percent.
+The lowest state and local sales taxes after Alaska’s are in Hawaii (4.44 percent), Wyoming (5.36 percent), Wisconsin (5.43 percent) and Maine (5.5 percent).

-On the other end of the spectrum is Tennessee, whose state sales tax is 9.55 percent — the highest in the U.S. Following Tennessee on the ranking of the states with the highest sales taxes are Arkansas (9.53 percent), Louisiana (9.52 percent), Washington (9.23 percent) and Alabama (9.22 percent).
+On the other end of the spectrum is Louisiana, whose combined state and local sales tax weighs in at 9.55 percent.
+Tennessee, whose state sales tax is 9.547 percent, trails Louisiana by a fraction.
+Following Tennessee on the ranking of states with the highest sales taxes are Arkansas (9.48 percent), Washington (9.29 percent) and Alabama (9.22 percent).

 States have to get revenue from somewhere, and sometimes states with low income taxes have high sales taxes.
-“Tennessee has a very high sales tax but a very low income tax,” says Janelle Cammenga, policy analyst at the Tax Foundation.
-“In fact, Tennessee doesn’t tax wage income at all — it just taxes dividends and capital gains.”
-Washington and Texas, which don’t have state income taxes, also have above-average sales taxes.
+“Tennessee has a very high sales tax but a very low income tax,” says Janelle Fritts, policy analyst at the Tax Foundation.
+“In fact, Tennessee doesn’t tax wage income at all; it just taxes dividends and capital gains.”
+Washington and Texas, which don’t have income taxes, also have above-average sales taxes.

-Overall, the average combined state and local sales tax is 7.12 percent.
+Overall, the average combined state and local sales tax is 6.57 percent.
 City, county and municipal rates vary.
 These rates are weighted by population to compute an average local tax rate.
 The sales taxes in Hawaii, New Mexico and South Dakota have broad bases that include many business-to-business services.
-D.C's rank does not affect states' ranks, but the figure cited indicates where it would rank if included.
+Washington, D.C's rank does not affect states' ranks, but the figure cited indicates where it would rank if it were included.

 Note: States are ranked from highest combined state and local sales tax (#1) to lowest (four tied for #47)